GLOBAL MARKETS-Stocks set for quarterly gains, bond prices rise

 policy in the major economies will remain accommodative for

-longer, and was set to post a fourth straight quarter of gains.
+longer.
+The index was set to post a fourth straight quarter of

 In Europe, the FTSEurofirst 300 index of top